 - (a) either: - i. be credited with a minimum of 120 points towards the 120 points pathway; or - ii. be credited with a minimum of 180 points towards the 180 points pathway. - (b) To qualify for the Degree of Master of Education 120 point pathway a student must: - i. be credited with a 120 point thesis; or - ii. be credited with a 90 point thesis and a minimum of 30 points from Schedule E: Group 2. - (c) To qualify for the Degree of Master of Education 180 point pathway a student must complete either: - i.
-Endorsed coursework - a. the courses listed in Schedule S: Subject Courses to these Regulations required for the endorsements: and - b. be credited with a minimum of 45 points from Schedule E: Group 1 to these Regulations. - ii.
+Endorsed coursework - a. the courses listed in Schedule S: Subject Courses to these Regulations required for the endorsements; and - b. be credited with a minimum of 45 points from Schedule E: Group 1 to these Regulations. - ii.
 Unendorsed coursework - a. courses listed in Schedule V to these Regulations; and - b. be credited with a minimum of 45 points from Schedule E: Group 1 to these Regulations. - iii.
 Coursework and Thesis - a. the courses listed in Schedule S to these Regulations required for the endorsement; and - b. be credited with a minimum of 30 points from Schedule E: Group 2; and - c.
 EDEM 690 thesis in an area of endorsement.

-- (a) To be admitted to the Master of Education 120 point pathway a student must have: - i. satisfied the Admission Regulations for admission to the University; and - ii. either: - a. qualified for a Bachelor of Teaching and Learning with Honours, a Postgraduate Diploma in Education, or other equivalent qualifying programme of study, with a minimum B+ Grade Point Average; or - b. been admitted with Academic Equivalent Standing; and - iii. been approved as a student by the Dean of Education and Health Sciences. - (b) To be admitted to the Master of Education 180 point pathway a student must have: - i. satisfied the Admission Regulations for admission to the University; and - ii. either: - qualified for a New Zealand bachelor's degree with a major in Education, Psychology, a related discipline or an equivalent qualification with a minimum of a B Grade Point Average; or - b. have qualified for any other degree of a New Zealand university, and hold a professional teaching qualification; or - c. have been admitted with Academic Equivalent Standing; and - iii. been approved as a student by the Dean of Education and Health Sciences. - (c) In exceptional cases, a student demonstrating extensive practical, professional or scholarly experience of an appropriate kind may be approved as a student by the Dean of Education and Health Sciences.
+- (a) To be admitted to the Master of Education 120 point pathway a student must have: - i. satisfied the Admission Regulations for admission to the University; and - ii. either: - qualified for a Bachelor of Teaching and Learning with Honours, a Postgraduate Diploma in Education, or other equivalent qualifying programme of study, with a minimum B+ Grade Point Average; or - b. been admitted with Academic Equivalent Standing; and - iii. been approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences. - (b) To be admitted to the Master of Education 180 point pathway a student must have: - i. satisfied the Admission Regulations for admission to the University; and - ii either - qualified for an Aotearoa New Zealand bachelor's degree with a major in Education, Psychology, a related discipline or an equivalent qualification with a minimum of a B Grade Point Average; or

+- have qualified for any other degree of an Aotearoa New Zealand university, and hold a professional teaching qualification; or - c. have been admitted with Academic Equivalent Standing; and - iii. been approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences. - (c) In exceptional cases, a student demonstrating extensive practical, professional or scholarly experience of an appropriate kind may be approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences.